 All appear to be from reputable sources.
-If for any reason you find that any of these links contain unsuitable material then contact the owner of the website and inform me so that they can be removed from the Derbyshire Heritage site.
+If for any reason you find that any of these links contain unsuitable material then please contact me so that they can be removed from the Derbyshire Heritage site.

 One of Smith Partnership's offices is located on Burton's High Street, opposite the infamous 'Burton Bollard'.
 This webcam has a view of the Burton Bollard, and also of the busy High Street.

 On their site the webcam image will automatically refreshed every 30 seconds.

 Refreshed every 3 seconds if you visit the site.

 at the HSL site, above Harpur Hill, Buxton